Gifts That Give Twice

 Consider supporting Maine’s incredible nonprofits by purchasing gifts that will delight your family and friends AND help your favorite nonprofit thrive.

 Puppies!
 Kittens!: Cute baby animals (and the cute old ones, too) are always a hit.
 And by supporting these organizations, it comes without the hassle of emptying litter boxes or dealing with chewed shoes.
-Check out Animal Refuge League of Greater Portland, Avian Haven, Pets for Vets, and The Ark Animal Shelter to give a gift that the animal lover in your life will appreciate.
+Check out Peace Ridge Sanctuary, Animal Welfare Society, Coastal Humane Society, Maine Equine Welfare Alliance, or Silent Sidekicks to give a gift that the animal lover in your life would appreciate.
 (Warning: If you go to the animal adoption pages, we cannot be held responsible for your actions!)
+York Center for Wildlife has a very cool Medical Clinic Apprenticeship program to continue your work with rehabilitating wild animals.

 The Great Outdoors: Conservation of our natural resources is something that all Mainers value and there are so many great organizations protecting and enhancing our environment.
-There’s the Blue Hill Heritage Trust, Friends of Katahdin Woods & Waters, Viles Arboretum, and the Maine Volunteer Lake Monitoring Program – that’s just a few!
+There’s the Maine Coast Heritage Trust (which manages more than 100 preserves along the coast), Coastal Maine Botanical Gardens, Friends of Casco Bay, Maine Huts and Trails, The Nature Conservancy – that’s just a few!

 Wish lists: If you don’t see anything above that seems exactly right, search our member directory and you’re sure to find just the right fit.
 You can search by geographic region or by mission (or both!).
 Most organizations will have an easy way to donate or even a wish list of needed supplies.

-So, make your list, check it twice, and don’t forget about all of the extraordinary organizations that make Maine such a unique place.
+So while you are making your list and checking it twice, don’t forget about all the extraordinary organizations that make Maine such a unique place.
 Your gift might not fit in a tidy box or bag, but it will continue giving throughout the year.

 Did we miss a great organization or idea?
 Please comment.